nterreri/thesis/report/chapter4.md

 The programmer accessing the package structure should be able to understand what the purpose of the system and of the modules within is without further assistance (Martin, 2011).
-The architecture diagram details the high level blocks of abstraction in the system (Figure 4.2).
+The internal architecture diagram details the high level blocks of abstraction in the system (Figure 4.2; Martin, 2003).
-The core of a chatbot system are the high level abstractions precisely defined in the interfaces and the abstract classes (DPI: Martin, 2003) We will look at the core message processing logic of the system first, then discuss the RiveScript brain implementation together with the data models and conversation management, and finally move to the machine learning components of the system.
+We will look at the core message processing logic of the system first, then discuss the RiveScript brain implementation together with the data models and conversation management, and finally move to the machine learning components of the system.